adityasinha26/adityasinha26.github.io/_pages/about.md

 ###### Technologies I have worked on
 - Kotlin, Java (Android Development)
 - PHP, Java (Backend Development)
-- Database Management (MySQL and equivalent)
+- MySQL and equivalent (Database Management)

 ###### Education
 - BTech in Electronics and Communication Engineering from Indian Institute of Information Technology, Allahabad